 We said: Five children stumble upon a Psammead – an ancient Sand-fairy with the ability to grant wishes, all of which go terribly wrong with comical results.
 You know what they say – be careful what you wish for...

-They said: It is history told from the children's eyes and siblings coming together!
+You said: It is history told from the children's eyes and siblings coming together!
 The film adaptation was good too, as it brought the book to life.

 We said: A secret castle, a magical ring and a maze hiding a sleeping girl at its centre.
 The Enchanted Castle is a fairy-tale adventure perfect for young curious minds.

-They said: The girls were as witty as the boys.
+You said: The girls were as witty as the boys.
 The adults were benevolent and gently teasing.
 The plotting was masterful.
 The fantasy is unique.

 We said: Eric Carle's enchanting illustration-led storytelling has delighted children, and parents, for decades.
 If you've read The Very Hungry Caterpillar and are looking for something new, this rhythmic picture book is perfect to help little ones nod off at bedtime.